MicrosoftDocs/cpp-docs.it-it/docs/standard-library/hash-set-class.md

 ### <a name="remarks"></a>Osservazioni

-L'inserimento può verificarsi nel tempo costante ammortizzato, anziché nel tempo logaritmico, se il punto di inserimento segue immediatamente *_Where*.
+L'inserimento può essere eseguito in un tempo costante ammortizzato, invece che in tempo logaritmico, se il punto di inserimento segue immediatamente *_Where*.

 ### <a name="example"></a>Esempio